-It is hard to focus on details like that organically, particularly if you are in the middle of a 300 page novel.
+It is hard to focus on details like that organically, particularly if you are in the middle of a 300-page novel.
 Prompts allow you to focus on specific elements of craft without being distracted by all the other elements that go into creating a good piece of fiction or a poem.

 Writing prompts are invaluable because they help the writer in all the aforementioned ways.
 This book contains many writing prompts, most of which have been tested by writing groups, classes, or individuals.
-These writing prompts serve a wide variety of purposes.
-Some are aimed at groups, but most are aimed at individuals.
-Some focus on helping poets while others are aimed at novelists.
+These prompts serve a wide variety of purposes.
+Some are aimed at groups, but most are useful for individuals.
+Some focus on helping poets, while others address the needs of novelists.

-When you read this book you don't need to read it in order, cover-to-cover.
+When you read this book, you don't need to read it in any particular order, cover-to-cover.
 You can just read the sections that pertain to the kind of writing that you do.
-Or, you can start with one of the last chapters and then go to one of the first.
+Or, you can start with one of the last chapters and then return to one of the earlier chapters.
 You also do not have to do all the prompts.
-Different prompts appeal to different people.
+Different prompts appeal to different people, so choose the ones that suit you best.

-It is good to skim sections that you initially think do not apply to you.
-Prompts are difficult to categorize and so many cross over from one area into another.
-Sometimes the best exercises that get you started writing are very different from what you actually do as a writer.
+It is beneficial to skim sections that you initially think do not apply to you.
+Prompts are difficult to categorize and many cross over from one area to another.
+Sometimes the best exercises that get you started writing are very different from what you eventually accomplish as a writer.

 For example, many fiction writers warm up with a poetry prompt.
-Also even though I do not personally publish creative non-fiction, some of my personal favorite prompts belong in that section.
+Also, even though I do not personally publish creative non-fiction, some of my personal favorite prompts belong in that category.

 Many of the writing prompts in the book were previously published in Authors Publish Magazine.

-However, many of them have been edited and updated for this new context.
-A large number of them are brand new and will never appear in the magazine or elsewhere.
+However, many of them have been edited and updated for this new publication.
+A large number of the prompts are brand new and will never appear in the magazine or elsewhere.